InceptionCyberSecurity/DOSDet/README.md

 Repeat for all malicious IPs.

 # TODO
-Send Report to user defined email
+.txt file Report as HTML

 # License
 MIT License